dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Broken Vessel
 * Key is at the mini-Mawlek right of Cloth in Basin

+## Canyon Door

+* Blocks access to Queen's Station from Fog Canyon
+* Key is at the spore husk below Cornifer

 ## Core Door

 * Blocks access to Fungal Core